solo-io/junit2otlp/README.md

 | `scm.type` | Type of the SCM (i.e. git, svn, mercurial)  At this moment the tool only supports Git repositories. |

 #### Change request attributes

-The tool will add the following attributes to each trace and span if and only if the XML test report is evaluated in the context of a change requests **for a Git repository**:
+The tool will add the following attributes to each trace, span, and metric if and only if the XML test report is evaluated in the context of a change requests **for a Git repository**:

 | Attribute | Description |
 | --------- | ----------- |